You ask. We answer.

 - Develop algorithms

 Who uses MatLab?

 Millions of engineers and scientists in industry and academia use MatLab.
-You can use MatLab for a range of applications, including deep learning and machine learning, signal processing and communications, image and video processing, control systems, test and measurement, computational finance, and computational biology.
+You can use MatLab for a wide range of applications including deep learning, machine learning, signal processing and communications.
+Other applications including image and video processing, control systems, test and measurement, computational finance, and computational biology.